jswallin/Calpha-model/README.md

 Journal of Physics: Condensed Matter 18, S307–S328 (2006)
 [Link to paper](https://iopscience.iop.org/article/10.1088/0953-8984/21/32/329801/pdf)

-This foundational paper outlines the theoretical framework behind structure-based coarse-grained protein models and insights into entropic barriers and folding pathways using native-centric approaches.
+This paper outlines the theoretical framework behind structure-based coarse-grained protein models and gives details on the Langevin dynamics approach implemented in the code.